flenex-io/Hotel-Dapp/README.md

 The Ethereum Room Booking DApp revolutionizes room booking by offering a decentralized solution powered by the Ethereum blockchain.
 This DApp streamlines the room booking process, providing users with a seamless experience for booking rooms, checking room availability, viewing booked rooms, and checking out.

 ## Note
- The UI elements utilized in this project were not developed by me (flenex.io).
+ The UI elements utilized in this project were not developed by me.
 Instead, the UI design was sourced from a hotel booking website as a reference for this demonstration.

 However, I take pride in implementing the core functionality of this DApp, focusing on the integration with the Ethereum blockchain, including smart contracts, transaction handling, and decentralized processes.